 Digital Arts: 2D Animation

 Create both hand-crafted and digital approaches to the art of animation.
 From early optical toys, through drawing frame by frame on paper, to creating digitally composited layers of movement for a fully realized project with sound and color.
 Daily exercises range from traditional character animation to more experimental techniques, allowing students to foster their own vision.
-(Students taking animation will also be enrolled in a drawing foundation course and cannot take a second concentration.)
+(Students taking animation will automatically be enrolled in a foundation course and cannot take a second concentration.)

 Digital Arts: Art and Technology